Come sizzle with us at Hot Pink!

 Thank you to the participants of our opening dialogue on Jan.
 29 — from left to right in the photo above: harm reduction and recovery advocate Guy Felicella; former BC chief coroner Lisa Lapointe; Canadian Drug Policy Coalition Executive Director DJ Larkin; Qom Qem outgoing director Lacey Jones (and incoming Director of Toxic Drug Response for the First Nations Health Authority); Moms Stop the Harm co-founder Leslie McBain; and moderator Dr. Perry Kendall, BC’s former provincial health officer.

-Check back here for more details as those dates approach.
 Admission is free for all events.
 See you there!

 Public dialogue on toxic drug crisis starts Wednesday